dambach/sudown/.github/ISSUE_TEMPLATE/submit-your-thesis-.md

 <!-- In 10 sentences or less, explain your work.
 Ideally, this should help the layperson understand what you did as much as possible. -->

-# What did you like about using {thesisdown} for this work?
+# What did you like about using {sudown} for this work?

 <!-- Add any comments you have here.
 What worked well?
 What tweaks might have made it easier to work with. -->